spaship/spaship/packages/sync-service/README.md

 ### /deploy

-Deploy a SPA to SPAndx.
+Deploy a SPA to SPAship.
 A very simple Web UI is provided, or the deployment can be automated with an HTTP request.

 #### With cURL